 Okay so your landlord (or partner) might not approve if you cover your bedroom walls in concrete, or strip all the plaster off to reveal a brickwork feature wall, but there are many other tips and tricks to get that trendy industrial interior.
 Yes, that’s right, you could transform your two-bed semi into a stylish New York City Studio apartment (unfortunately, not literally) with a few basic design features…

-The most vital material to achieve the industrial look is metal, especially in use with lighting – we love the Shelfie for this look, it ticks all the boxes; metal, perfect for a filament bulb and can be used as a floating bedside table!
+The most vital material to achieve the industrial look is metal, especially in lighting.
+We love the Shelfie for this look, it ticks all the boxes: metal, a filament bulb, and can be used as a floating bedside table!
 Another added bonus is that the base of the light is completely detachable and magnetic, so you can customize the shelf by having the light wherever you like!
 Available in Soft White or Grey so fits well with any colour scheme.

-Colour scheming is also very important – stick to Neutrals like ivory, grey and browns, or go bold and use a monochrome theme.
+Colour scheming is also very important – stick to Neutrals like ivory, grey, and browns, or go bold and use a monochrome theme.
 I love the look of linen bedding in these spaces; it has a natural texture and feels luxurious to sleep in.
-If you can’t stretch to linen then the Chambray bedding is also a strong contender, it has a slight pattern to the material, which gives a depth to the overall look.
-You also can’t go wrong with classic, pure cotton 600 or 1000 thread count bedding!
+If you can’t stretch your budget to linen then our classic 400 thread count cotton bedding is a great choice.
+Available in white or a light, bluish-grey, this lovely sateen bedding will suit a wide range of bedroom looks.

 So, whether you’re looking to add a few little touches or a complete bedroom overhaul, hopefully you have found some inspiration in this post for a new Industrial bedroom look.